 We take seriously all possible misconduct.
 If an Editor, author or reader has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication or professional behaviour they should forward their concerns to the journal.
 The publisher will deal with allegations appropriately.

 As an open access journal, World Journal of Pediatric Surgery adheres to the Budapest Open Access Initiative definition of open access.
-Articles are published under a Creative Commons licence to facilitate reuse of the content and authors retain copyright; please refer to the the World Journal of Pediatric Surgery Copyright Author Licence Statement.
+Articles are published under a Creative Commons licence (CC BY-NC or CC-BY) to facilitate reuse of the content and authors retain copyright; please refer to the the World Journal of Pediatric Surgery Copyright Author Licence Statement.

 As the author you may wish to post your article in a PrePrint service, institutional or subject repository or a scientific social sharing network.
 For more information on author self archiving and rights to reuse content – which are dependent on the licence you have obtained – please refer to the BMJ author self archiving and permissions policies page.